MatthewRuizDiaz/cybersecurity_portfolio/README.md

 # Cyber Security Incident Report - Analyzing Network Attacks:

 This document has a writeup relating to an example SYN flooding attack.
 It shows how the attack was recognized from wireshark logs and the exact way a SYN connection is supposed to be formed.
 It also demonstrates an understanding of the exact consequences of one of these attacks should they be successful.

+# Cybersecurity Incident Report - Brute Force Incident:

+This document is an incident report relating to a simulated brute force attack on a simple website.
+The attacker gained admin privileges by brute force to obtain the username and password.
+They changed the source code to insert a javascript function to download a malicious file and redirect the user to another website, all using the HTTP protocol.
+This work shows an understanding of HTTP protocols vulnerabilities and to read network logs.